The Basics of Filing a Lawsuit

-The constitution has been established to ensure that every right of every human being is protected at all times.
-And yet, there are several people who do not get the right treatment that they deserve; thus, they need to be able to protect their own rights.
-Protecting one’s rights is established when the person opts to file a lawsuit against the person or persons that have done him or her wrong.
+It is the purpose of any country’s constitution to make sure that each of its citizen’s rights are protected throughout their lives.
+However, there are still a lot of people who are not treated right so they do their best to make sure that their rights are still protected.
+A person is only able to protect his or her own rights when he or she decides to file a lawsuit against the person that has done something wrong to him or her.
 When it comes to filing any lawsuit, one must bear in mind that it involves a lot of steps to be able to get the result that you want.
 Your case is guaranteed to be a success if you are able to take note of these specific steps.

 The trial now starts after all of these steps are done.
 Both the witnesses and evidences of both parties are then presented to the court of law.
-After hearing both sides, the judge will then give the jury time to deliberate on the case until they have reached a sound decision.
+After the judge has provided the jury the necessary instructions to deliberate on the case, the jury will then reach a decision.